 We were speaking with our adoption agency social worker, when she noticed that our application indicated that we have experience with hemophilia.
 At the time, we had 3 children, my oldest son being affected by hemophilia.

-It’s the beginning of 2009 and a mom in the process of adopting her daughter from China is having a conversation with her adoption agent in New York City.
-In the course of their conversation, the agent notices that this mom has identified knowledge about hemophilia in her paperwork.
-At the time Melissa had 3 children, her oldest son being affected by hemophilia.
-Pam Thomas, her adoption agent, immediately recalled an adorable little boy she met during her previous trip to Nanjing, China.
-Her liaison at the orphanage explained to Pam that this 8 year old boy had hemophilia and was therefore, not eligible for adoption.
-When Pam told Melissa about this precious little boy in China, a 10 minute conversation began a small action that multiplied like the ripples in a pond when a pebble is tossed into it.
+Immediately our case-worker (Pam) recalled an adorable little boy she met during her previous trip to Nanjing, China.
+He was an 8-year-old boy with hemophilia, and was not considered eligible for adoption.
+When Pam told me about this precious little boy in China, a 10 minute conversation began a small action that multiplied like the ripples in a pond when a pebble is tossed into it.